 Conrad L Mallett

-The gallery will host a group show featuring artists from the Open Studio Hartford tour.
+The gallery hosted a group show that featured artists from the Open Studio Hartford tour.
 The show can be viewed from the picture windows on Main Street or during the gallery's open hours.
 Exhibit starts on November 11.

 About the Mallett Gallery